Lorena Gonzalez (California politician): California State Assembly

 Gonzalez was elected to California's 80th State Assembly district in a special election held May 21, 2013.
 She defeated former Chula Vista Councilmember Steve Castaneda with 71% of the vote.

 She served as chair of the California Latino Legislative Caucus, and became the first Latina to ever serve as the chair of the Assembly Appropriations Committee in 2016.
 Gonzalez also served on the Assembly Committee on Education, the Assembly Committee on Health, the Assembly Committee on Insurance, the Assembly Committee on Water, Parks and Wildlife; and the Assembly Committee on Rules.
 She was also the first Chair of the Select Committee on Women in the Workplace.

-On January 3, 2022, Gonzales announced that she would be resigning from the state Assembly to take a job at the California Labor Federation.
+On January 3, 2022, Gonzalez announced that she would be resigning from the state Assembly to take a job at the California Labor Federation.

 Legislation

 Gonzalez created AB 746, which requires public schools to test their drinking water for lead.
 This legislation was signed into law by Governor Brown in 2017.
 Gonzalez sponsored a law requiring school children to get vaccinated unless they have a medical exemption.

 Gonzalez sponsored AB 2051, which makes it easier for affiliate primary care clinics to enroll into Medi-Cal and Family Planning, Access, Care and Treatment.
 Gonzalez sponsored AB 2347, which requires specific notices to be placed on the cover page of annuities and life insurance policies.

 AB 250, which will help promote more low-cost lodging options along California's coast.
 Gonzalez sponsored AB 2104, which allows residents to implement drought-tolerant landscaping without drawing penalties from homeowners associations.

 In 2018, Gonzalez sponsored AB 1584, which banned the unusual and possibly unconstitutional San Diego Police Department policy of regularly taking DNA samples from minors without first getting parental permission, a warrant or a conviction, and uploading that information to their database for later reference.
 The bill passed with unanimous support in January 2018.
 Gonzalez has also created legislation that allows a person to challenge a criminal plea if that person has already served the punishment and was not properly advised of the plea's impact on his or her immigration status.

 Gonzalez's AB 805 legislation brought a series of reforms to San Diego County's regional transportation agency and the San Diego Association of Governments.

 Gonzalez authored bills streamlining the state's voter-registration process, has enabled voters to designate any person of their choosing to return a completed mail ballot to the proper drop-off location or post office.
 Other bills introduced by Gonzalez and signed into law in 2014 include AB 1873, which allows San Diego County to fill special election vacancies for Congress and the state Legislature by mail ballot until 2020.